About Global Automakers of Canada

 The GAC advocates for sound public policy to support a competitive and sustainable automotive market in Canada.
 Our members are committed to meeting the mobility needs of Canadians by providing greater consumer choice, offering leading edge safety and environmental technologies and eliminating unnecessary regulatory and trade barriers.

-In 2012, the member companies of the GAC sold 930,673 vehicles representing 55.5% of the Canadian automotive market.
+In 2013, the member companies of the GAC sold 966,157 vehicles representing 55.0% of the Canadian automotive market.
+This represents a growth in sales of 3.8% from 2012.
 The members directly and indirectly employ some 77,000 Canadians and more than 50% of the vehicles sold by member companies in Canada were built in North America.

 Environment Minister’s emissions and fuels regulatory announcements offer much-needed certainty for Canada’s automakers: Global Automakers of Canada